Ayo1009/RealWorldApp/README.md

 This project automates the setup of the RealWorld application on AWS using Terraform.
 It will create a VPC, EC2 instances, Load Balancers, Security Groups, and Route53 configurations.

 Installation & Usage:
-1. Clone the repository: git clone https://github.com/yourusername/yourrepository.git, cd yourrepository
+1. Clone the repository: git clone https://github.com/Ayo1009/RealWorldApp.git, cd RealWorldApp

 2. Configure AWS CLI: Before running the script, make sure to configure your AWS CLI with the necessary credentials.
 If you haven't done so, run: aws configure